1. Home

 Laurie Barnes

 Laurie has a keen interest in international development and humanitarian aid.
-Prior to joining the WFSA, she worked with international and local organisations on needs assessments and shelter responses.
-Laurie has earned a master’s degree in international development, with conflict and humanitarian action and specialised in international development management.
+Prior to joining WFSA, she worked with international and local organisations on needs assessments and shelter responses.
+Laurie holds a master’s degree in international development with conflict and humanitarian action, and specialised in international development management.

-At the WFSA, Laurie is a Projects Officer, she is coordinating the SAFE Programme within the secretariat and is leading on the scholarship programme, small grants, and awards.
+Laurie coordinates our SAFE Programme and leads on WFSA’s scholarship programme, small grants, and awards.

 Leslie Enobun